 Fulfilling the request of H. H. the Khalkha Jetsun Dhampa, he then went to the Jonang Takten Phuntsok Choeling monastery in Shimla, north India.
 There he immediately began his assignment as a teacher to the young monks and also took the responsibility of Principal of the Jonang Takten Buddhist education school.
 And moreover, he was the second chairman of “Culture Conservative Society” of the same monastery.

-He is now the abbot of the Jonang Centre in Mongolia.
+He is the abbot of the Tagten Phuntsog Ling Jonang Monastery in Shimla, India.

 After that he left for Lhasa for long retreats, where he meditated a lot.
 He did it at such retreat places around Lhasa as caves of the Omniscient Dolpopa (in the Central Tibet), Milarepa, Chok Gyalwa, Nyaponpa, Tangtong Gyalpo, Kunga Drolchok and others.

 Since the age of twenty-one years Lama Yonten Gyaltso studied the Buddhist theory of valid cognition for ten years.
 He taught philosophy for one year and held classes at the Kalachakra department of Tantric rituals for four years.